sheikhshaheernaeem/REX-Projects/task 1/Readme.md

 # REX-Projects Task 1
-# Gender Classification with Deep Learning
+# Gender Classification with Machine Learning

-This repository contains code for a gender classification model using deep learning.
+This repository contains code for a gender classification model using Machine learning.
 The model is trained to classify images as either "Male" or "Female."

 ## Table of Contents